BillJr99/Ursinus-CS376/_pages/Labs/lab-memorydebugc.md

       beginning: Basic implementation of one version of the arraylist structure, but with significant errors or omissions.
       progressing: Correct implementation of one version of the arraylist structure, or partial implementation of both versions.
       proficient: Correct and efficient implementation of both versions of the arraylist structure.
+    - weight: 10
+      description: Writeup and Submission
+      preemerging: An incomplete submission is provided
+      beginning: The program is submitted, but not according to the directions in one or more ways (for example, because it is lacking a readme writeup or missing answers to written questions)
+      progressing: The program is submitted according to the directions with a minor omission or correction needed, including a readme writeup describing the solution and answering nearly all questions posed in the instructions
+      proficient: The program is submitted according to the directions, including a readme writeup describing the solution and answering all questions posed in the instructions

   readings:
     - rlink: http://www.tutorialspoint.com/cprogramming/index.htm
       rtitle: C Programming Tutorial